agupta-git/cloudera_watsonx/README.md

 ---
 ### Step #3 - Execute
-1. Ensure your Cloudera Watsonx NiFi flow is started.
+1. Ensure your Cloudera Watsonx Flow is started.
 If it's not, do the following to start it -- CDF Dashboard >> Deployment Manager >> Action >> Start Flow.
 2. Drop files in your S3 Bucket's input path.
 A couple of sample input files are provided in ```assets``` directory for reference.

 ![image](/assets/IMG-S3_Input.png)